-For obvious reasons, we can’t start teaching pre K children biology.
-Teaching human body systems for pre K has to be approached in a completely different way.
-Here are a few ideas on how you can teach pre K children about some important body systems.
+For obvious reasons, we can’t start teaching them actual biology.
+Teaching human body systems for pre-K has to be approached in a completely different way.
+Here are a few ideas on how you can teach pre-K children about some important body systems.

 - slide 2 of 7

 Use activities like blowing balloons and bubbles to start talking about the lungs.
 Help children realize that the deeper they breathe in, the harder they can breathe out.
 You can get kids to lie on the ground, place their hands on their stomachs and feel the stomachs go in and out.
 Help children hold their breath for a few seconds and see how that feels.
 You can also teach children that we need oxygen to live, and air is needed by our body just like food.
 But the difference is that we can go a long time without food, but not more than a few minutes without air.
 You can also show the children pictures of astronauts and divers and show how they need to carry cylinders to help them breathe.
 Help children learn words like air, lungs and breathe.

 - slide 3 of 7

 A fall or a small wound is a great opportunity to teach children about blood.
 Teach children that the blood carries small food pieces to all the parts of the body.
 Teach children about clotting, and how blood clots soon after a wound, and that protects the wound so that it can heal easily.
 Help children understand that we have loads of blood in our body, and keep making new blood all the time, so losing a little does not hurt us.